 The U.S. Department of Health and Human Services (HHS) and the U.S. Department of Justice (DOJ) shared that they are going to enforce federal conscience protection laws “for imposing universal abortion mandates on health insurance.”

 This does not only affect California, but Vermont too.

 The Trump administration has warned these states, specifically California, telling them they are in violation of the federal conscience protection laws, but “the state (California) refuses to fix the issue and comply.”

-Due to California’s non-compliance in the federal conscience laws, the HHS Secretary Alex Azar said they “plan to withhold $200 million in federal Medicaid funds from the state in the first quarter of 2021.”
+Due to California’s non-compliance in the federal conscience laws, the official HHS press release states they “plan to withhold $200 million in federal Medicaid funds from the state in the first quarter of 2021.”
 Unless California fixes its policies, they will also “seek to withhold an additional $200 million every quarter until it complies.”

 There is legal standing for this financial cut.